Max Weylandt.

 TL;DR

-Ford and Mellon (2020) implemented a survey experiment in the European Social survey that should stimulate threat in respondents.
-Their outcome is support for immigration.
-While their experiment was at the end of the survey, the surveyors did test some new questions, responses to which could have presumably been affected by this treatment as well.
-While a bunch of questions measuring efficacy are statistically significant, the coefficients are basically zero.
+Ford and Mellon (2020) implemented a survey experiment in the European Social survey that stimulates threat in respondents (their outcome is support for immigration).
+While their experiment was at the very end of the survey, some respondents did see some other questions as part of a test, responses to which could have presumably been affected by this treatment as well.
+While a bunch of questions measuring efficacy are statistically significant, the coefficients are basically zero in a practical sense.

 Ford and Mellon’s paper

-At the end of the European Social Survey, Ford and Mellon (2020) give people one of four immigrant profiles and ask them how many people of that group should be allowed to immigrate to the respondent’s country.
+At the end of the European Social Survey in 2014/15, Ford and Mellon (2020) give people one of four immigrant profiles and ask them how many people of that group should be allowed to immigrate to the respondent’s country.
 The profiles differ on two axes: skill level (‘professionals’ vs ‘unskilled laborers’) and cultural proximity (these depended on country, but were often European vs non-European).

 They frame this as the interplay between a skills premium and an ethnic premium.
 In a related corner of the literature, on group threat, we might talk about realistic threat (perceived threats to people’s economic or physical wellbeing) and symbolic threat (perceived threats to their cultural superiority) (Stephan, Ybarra, and Rios 2015).